Lyon County, Kansas

-Lyon County (standard abbreviation: LY) is a county located in the U.S. state of Kansas.
+Lyon County is a county located in the U.S. state of Kansas.
+Its county seat and largest city is Emporia.
 As of the 2020 census, the county population was 32,179.
-The county seat and largest city is Emporia.
-The county was named for General Nathaniel Lyon, who was killed at the Battle of Wilson's Creek in the Civil War.
+The county was named for Nathaniel Lyon, a general who was killed at the Battle of Wilson's Creek during the Civil War.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1806, Zebulon Pike led the Pike Expedition westward from St Louis, Missouri, of which part of their journey followed the Cottonwood River through Lyon County.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1862, Lyon County was established from the county formerly known as Breckinridge County.

 In 1871, the Atchison, Topeka and Santa Fe Railway extended a main line from Emporia to Newton.